-According to the law, a person becomes a student for purposes of FERPA when he or she is "in attendance" at the institution This includes attendance in person or remotely by video conferencing, satellite, Internet, or other hybrid electronic or telecommunications technology.
-At PIU, we define a student as someone currently or previously enrolled in any academic offering of the University.
+According to the law, a person becomes a student for purposes of FERPA when he or she is "in attendance" at the institution.
+This includes attendance in person or remotely by video conferencing, satellite, Internet, or other hybrid electronic or telecommunications technology.
+At PIU, a student is someone currently or previously enrolled in any academic offering of the University.
 This does not include prospective students or applicants to any academic program of the University.